pbouda/peterbouda.eu/content/pages/profile.rst

 .. image:: ../images/python_logo.png
   :alt: Python logo

-  :class: breakfloat
+.. container:: breakfloat

   My name is **Peter Bouda** and I am a **developer, project manager, educator and consultant with over 15 years of experience** as employee and freelancer in IT.
   See my list of `recent projects`_ below to read more about past projects and please `contact me <{filename}contact.rst>`_ if you are looking for a developer, educator or consultant in your company or project.
 My areas of expertise
   include:

 * **Platform-independent desktop and mobile applications** with **Qt/C++** and **PyQt**, for Windows (Phone), Mac OS, Linux, iOS, Android, Ubuntu